Kolkman/ESP32ressoMachine/README.md

 Roman Schmit, some of the code is a literal copy of his, some of it is butchered.
 All good idea's are his, the errors introduced are mine.

+The webpages uses the gauge.min.js from https://canvas-gauges.com/ And button.css by Ashley Watson-Nolan from htps://codepen.io/ashleynolan/pen/wBppKzt

 ## Dependencies